 James Stewart stars in Anthony Mann’s classic 1950 western.

-When James Stewart saddled up for Winchester ’73, the classic 1950 western set to air at 8 pm ET Friday on Turner Classic Movies, he earned for himself a footnote in Hollywood history.
+When James Stewart saddled up for the classic 1950 western Winchester ’73, he earned for himself a footnote in Hollywood history.

 No kidding: When Lew Wasserman, Stewart’s agent at the time, hammered out a deal that would guarantee his client a sizeable percentage of the film’s profits in lieu of a hefty up-front salary, he set a precedent that would forever change the dynamics of deal-making between studios and stars.
 Not incidentally, Wasserman — who later wound up running Universal Pictures — also ensured that Stewart would enjoy the biggest payday of his career to date.